 UR We have successfully completed our three-vear restructuring and transformed the entire group.
 We are comfortable with the new structure of our bank and can now focus our full attention on serving our ultra-high-networth and entrepreneur clients globally.

-We now have a more resilient business and are in a good position to operate profitably, even when the cycle to growth, continuing with the strategic direction we have defined.
-We are convinced this is the best way forward for Credit Suisse.
+We now have a more resilient business and are in a good position to operate profitably, even when the cycle turns.

 We will take a disciplined approach